oddstream/gosol/README.md

 * Unlimited undo, without penalty.
 Also, you can restart a deal without penalty.
 * Bookmarking positions (really good for puzzle-style games like Freecell or Simple Simon).
 * Scalable or fixed-size cards.
 * One-tap interface.
 Tapping on a card or cards tries to move them to a foundation, or to a suitable tableau pile.
-An empty tableau with a constraint is not considered suitable, as empty tableau are precious.
 * Cards in red and black (best for games like Klondike or Yukon where cards are sorted into alternating colors), or in four colors (for games where cards are sorted by suit, like Australian or Spider).
 * Every game has a link to it's Wikipedia page.
 * Statistics (including percent complete and streaks; percent is good for games that are not often won, and streaks are good for games that are).